Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Spring Boot 4 · Kotlin Four-Layer Design

 @PathVariable productId: Long,

-@Valid @RequestBody request: ModifyProductRequest
+@Valid @RequestBody request: ModifyProductRequest,

 ): CommonResponse<Long> {